podaac/token-dispenser/README.md

 # Functionality

 ## client_id and minimum_alive_secs
-This project deploys a Launchpad Token Dispenser (LTD) lambda accessible through two parameters:
+This project deploys a Launchpad Token Dispenser Service (TDS) lambda accessible through two parameters:

 * client_id: Required field, alphanumeric type (English letters and numbers only).
 Hyphens (-) are not allowed, as they will cause input validation errors (e.g., "myID-123" will fail).
 * minimum_alive_secs (Optional): Numeric field (integer or long without decimals).

-The client_id field allows the LTD lambda to cache tokens.
-When a subsequent request arrives with the same client_id, the LTD lambda attempts to retrieve the cached token value from its persistent layer (DynamoDB).
+The client_id field allows the TDS lambda to cache tokens.
+When a subsequent request arrives with the same client_id, the TDS lambda attempts to retrieve the cached token value from its persistent layer (DynamoDB).

 Example of Cached Token JSON Structure (all times in Unix EPOCH format):
 ```aiignore